Edmonton Catholic school trustee not seeking re-election after 'rubber stamping' policies

 During her time as a trustee, Grell was reprimanded by the Catholic board several times.

-In May, the school board said Grell showed "blatant disrespect" for denouncing a decision made to bar students with less than nine religion credits from graduating.
+In May, the school board said she showed "blatant disrespect" for denouncing a decision made to bar students from graduating if they had fewer than nine religion credits.

 She was also accused of violating policy for questioning the board's decision about extending the contract of the superintendent.

-Grell said Edmonton Catholic Schools trustees are losing their influence with superintendents and school administration.
+Grell said Edmonton Catholic Schools trustees are losing their influence with the superintendent and school administration.

 However, she said the Catholic board faces more challenges than secular school boards because trustees have to work with the administration and the archdiocese.